 I edit and write professionally, mostly science and technical content.

-What is your favorite LoganSquarist story you worked on?
+What is your favorite LoganSquarist story you worked on or edited this year?

 What’s your favorite thing to do in the neighborhood?

-What has been the best part about joining the team?
+What has been the best part about volunteering with the team?